OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 You can find the [Git repository on GitHub](https://github.com/BobJWalker/Trident).
 You can also view the process on [my personal Cloud instance](https://bobjwalker.octopus.app/) – just log in as a guest.

 Please do note the limitations with what I proposed in this post.
 If you implement this process, use this guide as a baseline.
 Take what works for you and modify where appropriate.
-You’ll likely need to iterate a few times before it works.
+You'll likely need to iterate a few times before it works.

 Happy deployments!